NoraCodes/nora.codes/content/tutorial/an-intro-to-x86_64-reverse-engineering.markdown

 - Programming
 - Hacking
 - Assembly
+description: A thorough introduction to understanding the radare reverse engineering toolkit, demonstrated by taking apart some programs compiled for Intel x86_64, a.k.a.
+AMD64, under Linux.
 ---

 This document presents an introduction to x86\_64 binary reverse engineering, the process of determining the operation of a compiled computer program without access to its source code, through a series of CrackMe programs.